The Best Shoe Glues of 2023

 Photo: amazon.com

-Barge All-Purpose Cement is a staple product with shoe manufacturers and cobblers because it provides a strong bond on a variety of materials, including vinyl, polyurethane, leather, cotton, and rubber.
+Barge all-purpose cement is a staple product with shoe manufacturers and cobblers because it provides a strong bond on a variety of materials, including leather, cotton, neoprene, and rubber.
 It takes only 15 minutes to cure, so you can apply a thin layer of glue to the sole of your shoe without having to wait around for hours for your favorite pair of shoes to be ready.

 This neoprene cement shoe glue dries clear.
 Once it has cured, the adhesive bond is waterproof so the shoes can be worn in the rain.
-It also works to repair weather stripping, car doors, windows, and other items around your home.
-However, kids and pets should stay away from this glue because it produces a very strong chemical odor, and it’s very flammable.
+It also works to repair weather stripping, car doors, windows, and other items around the home.
+However, kids and pets should stay away from this glue because it produces a strong chemical odor, and it’s highly flammable.

 Product Specs